 *VAWA stands for The Violence Against Women Act, which is an amendment to the Clery Act that expands the rights afforded to campus survivors of sexual assault, domestic violence, dating violence, and stalking.

 Campus Security Policies

 Anyone suspecting that a criminal act has been committed on campus, suspecting a criminal act is in progress, or witnessing an emergency is encouraged to accurately and promptly report to the Aurora Police Department and then by notifying a Platt College Administrator.
 Reports may be by phone to the Aurora Police Department (emergency number 911) (non-emergency number 303-627-3100).
 Suspicious activities on campus shall be monitored by local authorities to ensure the safety and security of students, staff, faculty, and visitors.
 Campus crime prevention programs and reporting procedures shall be defined and communicated clearly to all students and employees.
 Criminal activity occurring at off-campus college functions (including clinical agencies) shall be monitored and recorded through communications with local law-enforcement agencies.
-The Office of Vice President of Academic Affairs updates, prepares, and publishes on the College website an annual security report to all employees and students by October 1 of each year.
+The Office of President and Director of Financial Aid/Title IX Coordinator updates, prepares, and publishes on the College website an annual security report to all employees and students by October 1 of each year.